-Parents should ensure that their child does not exceed the allotted time for each subject.
-If a student is unable to complete the learning preparation in the allotted time, then the parent/carer should write a note in their child's diary to that effect.

-If a student has spent the allocated time for that subject and has failed to complete the set work, a parent/guardian is to sign the student's diary to that effect.
+- Parents should ensure that their child does not exceed the allotted time for each subject. - If a student is unable to complete the learning preparation in the allotted time, then the parent/carer should write a note in their child's diary to that effect. - If a student has spent the allocated time for that subject but has not been able to complete the set work, a parent/guardian is to sign the student's diary to that effect.

-Year 7 Year 8 Year 9 Year 10 Year 11 Year 12 10 minutes 10 minutes 15 minutes 20 minutes Approx. Approx. per period of per period of per period of per period of 30 minutes 30 minutes that day. that day. that day. that day. per subject. per subject.
-Max. of 60 Max. of 60 Max. of 90 Max of 120 As a As a minutes of minutes of minutes of minutes suggestion -4 suggestion -4 Learning prep Learning prep Learning prep Learning prep x 30 = 120 x 30 =120 each school each school each school each school minutes of minutes of day. day. day. day.
-Learning prep Learning prep each day each day including including weekends. weekends.
+Year 7 Year 8 Year 9 Year 10 Year 11 Year 12 10 minutes per period of that day.
+10 minutes per period of that day.
+15 minutes per period of that day.
+20 minutes per period of that day.
+Approx. 30 minutes per subject.
+Approx. 30 minutes per subject.
+Max. of 60 minutes of Learning prep each school day.
+Max. of 60 minutes of Learning prep each school day.
+Max. of 90 minutes of Learning prep each school day.
+Max of 120 minutes Learning prep each school day.
+As a suggestion - 4 x 30 = 120 minutes of Learning prep each day including weekends.
+As a suggestion - 4 x 30 =120 minutes of Learning prep each day including weekends.